Blockchain-Solutions-BCS/bsmcoin-core/doc/build-unix.md

 ### Security

-To help make your navcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your bsmcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: